aashishtamsya/Appstore-Review-Guidelines/README.md

 23. Apps must follow the iOS Data Storage Guidelines or they will be rejected
 24. Apps that are offered in Newsstand must comply with schedules 1, 2 and 3 of the Developer Program License Agreement or they will be rejected
 25. Apps that display Apps other than your own for purchase or promotion in a manner similar to or confusing with the App Store will be rejected

+### Metadata

+>	Name, descriptions, ratings, rankings, etc related reasons for an app's rejection
+1. Apps or metadata that mentions the name of any other mobile platform will be rejected
+2. Apps with placeholder text will be rejected
+3. Apps with descriptions not relevant to the application content and functionality will be rejected
+4. App names in iTunes Connect and as displayed on a device should be similar, so as not to cause confusion
+5. Small and large App icons should be similar, so as to not to cause confusion
+6. Apps with App icons and screenshots that do not adhere to the 4+ age rating will be rejected
+7. Apps with Category and Genre selections that are not appropriate for the App content will be rejected
+8. Developers are responsible for assigning appropriate ratings to their Apps.
+Inappropriate ratings may be changed/deleted by Apple
+9. Developers are responsible for assigning appropriate keywords for their Apps.
+Inappropriate keywords may be changed/deleted by Apple
+10. Developers who attempt to manipulate or cheat the user reviews or chart ranking in the App Store with fake or paid reviews, or any other inappropriate methods will be removed from the iOS Developer Program
+11. Apps which recommend that users restart their iOS device prior to installation or launch may be rejected
+12. Apps should have all included URLs fully functional when you submit it for review, such as support and privacy policy URLs

 <!---
 Created by Aashish Tamsya on 01/09/16.